ilhamrahman/Fire-Detection-System/README.md

 The Three Pins of the MQ5 are Color coded and are as follows:

--PinRed: Voltage In
+- PinRed: Voltage In

--PinTellow: Analog Out
+- PinTellow: Analog Out

--PinBlack: Ground
+- PinBlack: Ground

 ###### Sunfounder Flame Sensor